cds-snc/canadalogin-static-website/website/src/en/individuals-and-organisations/manage-your-account/manage-how-you-sign-in.md

 5. You may be prompted to verify yourself again by typing in your current password and completing 2-step verification.
 6. Confirm that you want to delete the phone number (make sure it's the right one).
 7. Success!
 There will be a message confirming that the phone number has been deleted.
 You will also receive an email notifying you of the change you just made.
 You can ignore this email.

-### Change your default 2-step verification number

-If you have multiple 2-step verification phone numbers registered to your account, and you want to change the phone number used by default when you sign in, follow these steps:

-1. After {% linkRef links.howtosignin '' 'signing into your GC Sign in account' %}, {% linkRef links.accessyoursettings '' 'access your GC Sign in settings' %}.
-2. Select "Security settings".
-3. Navigate to the "2-step verification" section on the page.
-Select the "Manage" link.
-4. Navigate to the number you want to set as your default and select "Set as default".
-5. You may be prompted to verify yourself again by typing in your current password and completing 2-step verification.
-6. Success!
-There will be a message confirming that your default phone number has been updated.
-You will also receive an email notifying you of the change you just made.
-You can ignore this email.

-### Change your default code delivery method

-To change the default method for how the verification code is sent to your 2-step verification phone numbers, follow these steps:

-1. After {% linkRef links.howtosignin '' 'signing into your GC Sign in account' %}, {% linkRef links.accessyoursettings '' 'access your GC Sign in settings' %}.
-2. Select "Security settings".
-3. Navigate to the "2-step verification" section on the page.
-Select the "Manage" link.
-4. Navigate to the number you want to change the delivery method for and select "Edit delivery method".
-5. You may be prompted to verify yourself again by typing in your current password and completing 2-step verification.
-6. Select the delivery method you want to use by default and select "Continue".
-For more information on each delivery method, refer to our guide on {% linkRef links.twostepverificationmethods '#phone-verification' 'phone verification' %}.
-7. Success!
-There will be a message confirming that your default delivery method has been changed.
-You will also receive an email notifying you of the change you just made.
-You can ignore this email.